Kitten and Cat Neutering FAQs

 - Your cat could have as many as three litters each year, with up to six kittens in each litter.
 This can be very expensive.

-- Your cat may be more inclined to roam away from home, increasing their risk of being involved in traffic accidents
+- Your cat may be more inclined to roam away from home, increasing their risk of being involved in traffic accidents.

 - As male un-neutered cats tend to be more aggressive, they are more likely to fight with other cats.
 This puts them at risk of injury and also spreads disease.
+Neutering male cats can prevent this

 - Un-neutered female cats are at a higher risk of developing mammary tumours (breast cancer) at around 6-7 years old.
 Check your cat for any lumps in the mammary area regularly and, if you find any that cause concern, speak to your vet.